 The first version of allhouseprices.com was not mobile friendly at all.
 On smaller devices, the navigation would go above the logo, half of the search form will hide behind the page, and the results will cramp together.

-Google’s mobile frindly tool failed the site, showing the home page like this:
+Google’s mobile frindly tool failed the site, showing the home page in a very wrong way.

 So I decided to fix that, and here are the steps I took: